 Detention is a form of disciplinary action that is a consequence for inappropriate, repeated, excessive, or extreme behavior.
-The student with a detention will have an email sent to the parent via the school's student information system identifying his/her misbehavior, and the date/time at which the detention must be served at the convenience of the Principal or supervising faculty/staff member.
-A Saturday School detention may be assigned to a student.
+The student with a detention will have an email sent to the parent and the student involved via the school's student information system identifying his/her misbehavior, and the date/time at which the detention must be served at the convenience of the Principal or supervising faculty/staff member.
 The Principal, or assigned supervisor, may assign a work detention requiring some form of service to the school, an academic detention where written work will be assigned, or a combination of the two.
 Participation in athletic and co/extra-curricular activities will not excuse the student from serving the detention.
 A missed detention results in an extra detention assigned.
+A student who receives a detention will not be allowed to participate in the first game or extracurricular event following the detention.